HuasoFoundries/google-maps-documentation/docs/DirectionsLeg.md

 <tr>
 <td><code><span>via_waypoints</span></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>Array&lt;<a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/LatLng.md">LatLng</a>&gt;</code></div>
-<div class="desc">An array of waypoints along this leg that were not specified in the original request, either as a result of a user dragging the polyline or selecting an alternate route.</div></td>
+<div class="desc">An array of non-stopover waypoints along this leg, which were specified in the original request. <p> <strong>Deprecated in alternative routes</strong>.
+Version 3.27 will be the last version of the API that adds extra <code>via_waypoints</code> in alternative routes. </p><p> When using the Directions Service to implement draggable directions, it is recommended to disable dragging of alternative routes.
+Only the main route should be draggable.
+Users can drag the main route until it matches an alternative route.</p></div></td>
 </tr>
 </tbody>
 </table></div>